 Students are assigned to carry out routine functions in Health Information and related departments in a virtual laboratory setting.
 The purpose of the experience is to practice the skills learned in courses, to expose the student to functions performed in a professional setting, and to gain the entry level competencies required.
-Prerequisites: Completion of HITT 101 with a grade of C or better.
-Completion or current enrollment in HITT 110.
+Prerequisites: HITT-110 can be taken previously or concurrently with HITT 125 - Must be taken either prior to or at the same time as this course.
 Notes: The expanded version of objectives is available from the HITT director.
 This course is not available for web registration.
 [C]